 A range of training has taken place as a whole school and as individuals.
 We work closely with specialist services who train, guide and advise us, so that we deliver the best support for a child with SEND.
-During 2021-22, the following training has taken place:
+During 2023-2024, the following training has taken place:

 - Safe-handling training

-- CRB training
+- CRB-MAPA training

 - Safeguarding 3 year update

 - First Aid training

 - Sensory processing disorder

-- Sensory Integration
+- Sensory Intergration

 - Autism & Attention Deficit Hyperactivity Disorder

 - Emotional Attachment and Trauma

+- Identifying children with English as an Additional Language (EAL) and special educational needs

+- First Aid Training

-- Network for LAC and young people
+- Statutory role for the designated teacher for LAC and young people

+- Safeguarding Children and neglect

 - DSL Child protection

-- Paediatric first aid course
+- · Paediatric first aid course

 - ELSA

-- Epi-Pen
+- Trauma and brain development

-Training to take place this academic year 2022-23 includes:
+Training to take place this academic year includes: